 |

-GDPR, SOC 2, ISO 27001 Others are on the client side |
+GDPR, SOC 2 Type 2, ISO 27001

-SOC 2, SOC 3, GDPR Others are on the client side |
+SOC 2 Type 2, SOC 3, GDPR

 In terms of security, Tovie Platform clearly outperforms OSS solutions, offering a full set of built-in enterprise features: RBAC-based authorisation, corporate authentication via SSO/SAML, data encryption, advanced user activity audit, and the system for masking sensitive data.
 The platform supports corporate compliance standards, making it suitable for highly regulated industries such as finance, telecom, and the public sector.